-1. Know That it’s Normal to Ask
+1. It’s Normal to Ask for a Raise

 A raise is your reward for levelling up.